Graph API for Office 365

 • Cronofy can request more granular permissions than EWS, leading to less friction in administrator consent

-• Cronofy can use Teams conferencing as an integrated conferencing provider, with no additional end-user authorization required, in the same way Google Meet works for Google Calendars currently
+• Cronofy can use Teams conferencing as an integrated conferencing provider, with no additional end-user authorization required, in the same way Google Meet works for Google Calendars

-Connecting calendars via Enterprise Connect #
+Connecting via Enterprise Connect #

 Enterprise Connect with Graph is simpler to configure for calendar administrators than Exchange Web Services.
 No service account on the Exchange side is needed.
-Instead, it works similarly to the Google Workspace integration - the administrator only needs to approve the connection using their admin account.
-Please see our Graph API documentation for calendar administrators here.
+Instead, it works similarly to the Google Workspace integration

 A Cronofy Service Account is still created for your application to interact with the organization, and you will still receive Cronofy Service Account credentials in the same way.

-Once the Graph API feature is enabled, the Cronofy authorization flow for service accounts will create a Graph connection by default.
+The Cronofy authorization flow for service accounts will create a Graph connection by default.
 The option to create an EWS-based connection still exists as a secondary option during the flow.

 A Graph Service Account will return a new provider_name value of ms_graph_calendars when calling the UserInfo endpoint.
 Requesting delegated access to users’ or resources’ calendars through a Graph service account will switch over any existing profiles that are currently synchronizing via Exchange Web Services to use the Graph connection instead.